adscorp100/mdhomecarebuild/src/content/blog/ndis-social-community-participation-guide.md

 Understanding this difference is crucial when discussing goals in planning meetings and when selecting providers and services.

-## A World of Possibilities: Examples of NDIS Funded Social & Community Activities
+## NDIS Funded Activities & Community Participation Activities: Examples

 One of the most common questions regarding this NDIS funding is: what activities does it actually cover?
 The range is broad and intentionally flexible, designed to align with individual goals and interests rather than prescribing specific activities.
 Search queries frequently seek concrete illustrations, such as [increased social and community participation ndis examples] and [ndis community participation activities], indicating a strong need for practical examples beyond theoretical definitions.
 General questions like [does ndis pay for activities] and searches for [ndis funded activities] further confirm this need for clarity.